BLW First Foods

 It’s also always a good idea to double check the chicken is cooked through and not pink inside before offering some to baby.

 Roast or grill your turkey with herbs and cut it into small pieces to offer to baby.

 Bake white fish in the oven until it’s soft and flaky.

 Make extra sure there are no tiny bones hiding anywhere by checking it with a fork before giving to baby.

-You could bake your salmon in the oven and cut into pieces.
 Again, take a look to make sure there are no bones before giving to your baby.

+Try to keep the bread a little soft and not too hard.
 Cut off the crusts and then chop your toast into skinny fingers.